lmschulte/iRNA-seq/README.md

 Description:

 iRNA-seq utilizes intron coverage to determine genome-wide transcriptional activity.
 This pipeline has been adapted for use with genomes not available through the UCSC Genome Browser.
-For genomes included in the UCSC Genome Browser see (Madsen et al., 2015) [link?].
+For genomes included in the UCSC Genome Browser see (Madsen et al, 2015).

+Madsen, J. G., Schmidt, S. F., Larsen, B. D., Loft, A., Nielsen, R., & Mandrup, S. (2015). iRNA-seq: computational method for genome-wide assessment of acute transcriptional regulation from total RNA-seq data.
+Nucleic acids research, 43(6), e40. https://doi.org/10.1093/nar/gku1365

 Installation: